samuelepedrazzi/Assignment2_RT1/README.md

 Otherwise the robot travels straight, if the wall is further than the threshold, and the '/Velocity message' value is used as the speed value.
-The UI node manages '/Speed val' based on the information he receives from the '/accelerator' node.
+The UI node manages '/Velocity_message' based on the information he receives from the '/service' node.

 The controller node then publishes the data to the '/cmd vel' topic, which is used to control the robot's movement.